dougVanny/GDScriptBridge/README.md

 ## How to install

-Get the lattest version from [Nuget](https://www.nuget.org/packages/GDScriptBridge) or from the [Releases page](https://github.com/dougVanny/GDScriptBridge/releases)
+Get the lattest version from the [Releases page](https://github.com/dougVanny/GDScriptBridge/releases)

 ## How to use